GrupoDiana/BRT-Documentation/docs/osc/control.md

 `description`: Description of the applied configuration or the reason for failure.

-#### Example
+#### Examples

-Assign Listener A to channels 0–1 and activate its output:
+- Assign Listener A to channels 0–1 and activate its output:

     BeRTA receives: `/control/setListenerOutput A 0 true ""`

     BeRTA sends: `/control/actionResult /control/setListenerOutput A true "Listener A routed to output channels 0-1 (Active)."`

-Keep the assignment but put Listener A into Standby:
+- Keep the assignment but put Listener A into Standby:

     BeRTA receives: `/control/setListenerOutput A 0 false ""`

     BeRTA sends: `/control/actionResult /control/setListenerOutput A true "Listener A routed to output channels 0-1 (Standby)."`

-Configure Listener B as virtual, using Listener A as its calibration reference:
+- Configure Listener B as virtual, using Listener A as its calibration reference:

     BeRTA receives: `/control/setListenerOutput B -1 false A`

     BeRTA sends: `/control/actionResult /control/setListenerOutput B true "Listener B configured as Virtual with A as calibration reference."`

-Remove Listener B's calibration reference while keeping it virtual:
+- Remove Listener B's calibration reference while keeping it virtual:

     BeRTA receives: `/control/setListenerOutput B -1 false ""`

     BeRTA sends: `/control/actionResult /control/setListenerOutput B true "Listener B configured as Virtual without a calibration reference."`

-Attempt to activate a virtual listener:
+- Attempt to activate a virtual listener:

     BeRTA receives: `/control/setListenerOutput B -1 true A`

     BeRTA sends: `/control/actionResult /control/setListenerOutput B false "ERROR: Virtual listener B cannot have an active physical output."`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">